Rabat: Climate

-Rabat features a Mediterranean climate (Csa) with warm to hot, dry summers and mild, damp winters.
+Rabat features a hot-summer Mediterranean climate (Csa) with warm to hot, dry summers and mild, damp winters.
 Located along the Atlantic Ocean, Rabat has a mild, temperate climate, shifting from cool in winter to warm days in the summer months.

 The nights are always cool (or cold in winter, it can reach sub 0 °C sometimes), with daytime temperatures generally rising about 7–8 C-change.

 The winter highs typically reach only 17.2 °C in December–February.
 Summer daytime highs usually hover around 27 °C, but may occasionally exceed 40 °C during heat waves.

 Summer nights are usually pleasant and cool, ranging between 11 and 19 °C and rarely exceeding 20 °C. Rabat belongs to the sub-humid bioclimatic zone with an average annual precipitation of 560 mm.

-The airport station is located about 5 km from the coastline, which will somewhat warm afternoons and cool nights down compared to a seaside location.
+The airport station is located about 5 km from the coastline, which will somewhat warm afternoons and cool nights down compared to a seaside location :